own3d/docs/docs/docs/notify-sub/README.md

 ## Introduction

 NotifySub is the central event and notification system for OWN3D Pro.
-It handles emitted events from platforms like Twitch and YouTube and distributes them into relevant services.
+It handles emitted events from platforms like Twitch, YouTube and OWN3D, and distributes them into relevant services.
 Sending custom events with arbitrary event data is also supported.
 This Guide will help you get started with subscribing to NotifySub and receiving events to your application.

 ## Terminology

 ### Event Type

 When an event occurs, it has a certain event type.
-Usually they are derived from similar events from broadcasting platforms, like follows on Twitch or subscriptions on YouTube.
+Event types in NotifySub are named based on commonly recognized terms like "follow" and "subscribe," aligning with how these actions are typically interpreted across various platforms.
+While some platforms (like YouTube) use "subscribe" in a non-monetary sense, NotifySub follows the broader industry standard where "subscribe" often indicates a paid action (like a membership).

 ### Notification